Ildemaro Vargas Player Props: Nationals vs. Reds

-Ildemaro Vargas -- .188 average over his past 10 games -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Andrew Abbott on the mound, on August 5 at 4:10 PM ET.
+The Washington Nationals, including Ildemaro Vargas (.182 batting average in his past 10 games), take on starter Lyon Richardson and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Reds.
+In his most recent game he had a one-hit showing (1-for-5) against the Reds.

 Ildemaro Vargas Game Info & Props vs. the Reds